TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Validator.rst

 If the error is related to a specific property of the domain object, the function :php:`addErrorForProperty()` should be used instead of :php:`addError()`.

-The validator is used as annotation in the action methods of the contorller:
+The validator is used as annotation in the action methods of the controller:

 .. include:: /CodeSnippets/Extbase/Validator/ObjectValidatorUsage.rst.txt